ma4ad/ma4ad/README.md

-- 👋 Hi, I’m @ma4ad
+- 👋 Hi
 - 👀 I’m interested in Java :)
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on Minecraft plugins
+- 💞️ I’m looking to not collaborate
-- 📫 How to reach me colocarjogos2@gmail.com
+- 📫 How to reach me nope.com...

 <!---
 ma4ad/ma4ad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.